HostReady

 • US citizen owning a flat in Sopot: same duty

 Income from Airbnb, Booking.com, Vrbo and other platforms is not the criterion.
 What counts is the simple fact of offering accommodation shorter than 30 days.
+Note, though, that until CWTON goes live, Polish listings are not being removed from platforms for lack of a number - the registration number field is optional, because there is no register to verify against yet.

-First Step: Foreign NIP (Polish Tax ID) in Poland
+First Preparatory Step: NIP (Polish Tax ID)

 Option A: Polish consulate in your country of residence